hyperledger/fabric/docs/source/msp.rst

 the node on which it is instantiated to sign or authenticate, one needs to
 specify:

-- The signing key used for signing by the node, and
+- The signing key used for signing by the node (currently only ECDSA keys are supported), and
 - The node's X.509 certificate, that is a valid identity under the verification parameters of this MSP